The symplectic arc algebra is formal: Formality via Hilbert schemes of Milnor fibres

 All of $\scrY_k$, $\bar{\scrY}_k$ and $\Hilb^{[k]}(\bar{A}_{2k-1})$ have trivial first cohomology.
 Therefore, choices of nullhomology of $GW_{1} = 0 \in H^2(\scrY_k)$ are essentially unique.

+Lemma \ref{Cor:GWZeroHilb} establishes the first part of Hypothesis \ref{Hyp:GWvanishes}.
 At this point, we have established all of the hypotheses from Section \ref{Sec:Generalities}.
 By Proposition \ref{prop:ConstructDilation}, a choice of bounding cochain for $GW_{1}$ now defines an \nc-vector field on the category $\scrF(\scrY_k)$ whose objects are the Lagrangian submanifolds $L_{\wp}$, which we consider as lying in fibred position.